Courses

 Credits 1

-This course helps students develop a thorough understanding of fundamental marketing concepts and theories as they relate to the sports and entertainment industries.
+This course helps students develop a thorough understanding of fundamental marketing concepts and theories as they relate to the sports, entertainment, and event industries.
 Students will investigate the components of customer service, branding, product development, pricing and distribution, business structures, sales processes, digital media, sponsorships and endorsements, as well as promotion needed for sports and entertainment events.
 The course explores career options and develops workplace readiness skills.
 Contextual instruction and student participation in co-curricular career and technical student organization (CTSO) activities will develop leadership, interpersonal, and career skills.

 Strategic Marketing